-Considering the above, it is helpful to conceive the various possible approaches that look-alikes may consider in order to beat the biometric system.
-The fact that a considerable DOR may be expected to begin with, comes to the aid of the look-alike.
-This may cause the look-alike to try a zero-effort attack or even to try to sabotaging the biometric system.
+Considering the above, various approaches can be conceived that look-alikes may use to beat the biometric system and its attached procedures.
+Apart from various types of sabotage, the fact that a considerable DOR may be expected to begin with, comes to the aid of the look-alike and may cause him or her to try a zero-effort attack.